 The Lee County MPO Long Range Transportation Plan (LRTP) is the 25-year vision for the community’s transportation needs and expectations.
 It considers all types of travel and identifies projects that will best serve drivers and their passengers, bicyclists, pedestrians, and people using public transportation.
 How and where freight movement occurs through and within the county also is part of the LRTP.

 The strongest transportation plan for Lee County’s future depends on a clear understanding of how people and goods move around the county today and how these movements are expected to occur in the next 20 to 25 years.
 Every five years, planners and engineers have brought their expertise to the development of the long range transportation plan, and ideas and opinions from community members participating in public meetings, workshops, and surveys have been essential to the creation of a successful plan.
-The prior plan was completed in 2040, and we are currently in the process of updating to a 2045 version.
+The prior plan was completed in 2040, and we just completed the process of updating to a 2045 version.
 Information on both can be found below.

 What is the 2045 Long Range Transportation Plan (LRTP)?

 The Lee County Metropolitan Planning Organization (MPO) is a federally mandated and funded transportation policy-making Board made up of representatives from local government and transportation providers.
 The MPO guides how federal funding for transportation projects and programs is applied in Lee County, with one of its major activities being the management of the LRTP.

 The Long Range Transportation Plan (LRTP) is a federally mandated plan that identifies a vision and addresses all transportation needs of a community over the next 20 years, with updates added every five years.
 The 2045 Long Range Transportation Plan (LRTP) is the latest five-year update and will be a multimodal plan that makes recommendations for road, bus, bike, sidewalk, and freight related projects with identified short-term and long-term strategies.